Sword-Smith/economics/README.md

 Irwin Schiff and Peter Schiff, 2010

 A cartoon describing the conception of an economy from a "state of nature".
 Especially the introduction is good.
 Later on it comments on specific and current economic questions which may not be as timeless as the introduction.
+Heavy emphasis on the role of money.

 ## Public Choice
 Public Choice Theory is the analysis of the political decision process through the lens of economics and incentives.